 Advisors help students align their academic and career goals with one of Oakton’s eight Areas of Interest.
 After selecting an area, advisors collaborate with students to create a personalized educational plan to guide them toward transferring, earning a degree or certificate, or entering the workforce.
 Plans are flexible and should be reviewed each semester.
 Advisors also connect students to campus resources, assist with academic concerns and support the transfer process.

-For undecided students, the process begins by working closely with a Career and Transfer Coach in the Career and Transfer Center (CTC) for major exploration.
-Once students have explored their options, they return to an academic advisor for educational planning.
+For undecided students, the process begins by meeting with the Career Coach in Academic Affairs/Workforce Development to explore majors.
+Once students have reviewed their options, they return to academic advisors for educational planning.

 Advising appointments may be self-scheduled via myOakton, using the Advising card; detailed instructions can be found at www.oakton.edu/advising.
 Students requiring additional support may email OATSS at advising@oakton.edu or contact the Enrollment Center, room 1860 (Des Plaines) or room A100 (Skokie), 847.635.1700.